Indecent Ciaconne dance came from the New World and swept Europe off its feet

 The Dance in the Country by Giovanni Domenico Tiepolo

 Chaconne or Ciaconne is a fiery dance popularized in Spain in 17th century which later gave birth to a new musical form.
 Its actual origins can be traced to the New World, and some musicologists believe it might've come from Mexico.

-In Spain, performed with castanets either as a solo by a woman or a couple, the dance was actually percieved as vulgar.
+In Spain, performed with castanets either as a solo by a woman or a couple, the dance was actually perceived as vulgar.
 Even then, it soon spread to Italy where it was considered just as disreputable.
-During the 17th century, one of the ciaconne variations gained favour at the French court, later appearing rather frequently in the stage works of Jean-Baptiste Lully.
+During the 17th century, one of the ciaconne variations gained favor at the French court, later appearing rather frequently in the stage works of Jean-Baptiste Lully.

 Another variation is authored by Antonio Bertali, a hugely influential Italian composer and violin virtuoso, whose modern reputation pales in comparison to the fame he achieved in his own lifetime.

-Here is Bertali's 'Ciaconne' performed by the Chatham Baroque ensemble which beautifully reveals the playful structure of the dance:
+Here is Bertali's Ciaconna in C Major performed by Freiburg Baroque Orchestra ensemble which beautifully reveals the playful structure of the dance:

 Another wonderful ciaconne compilation by the Chatham Baroque ensemble: SoundCloud link.